Skip to main content

 Azure Database for PostgreSQL CDC Setup Guide

 Azure Database for PostgreSQL supports CDC through logical replication on Flexible Server deployments.
-The service provides built-in support for the wal2json plugin and logical decoding capabilities.
+Use the native pgoutput plugin with PostgreSQL publications for CDC.

 Prerequisites: